 Measures of wrongly-formatted content often devolve into page/video views or downloads, rather than the more valuable and considered metrics of conversion and task completion.
 Without knowing what you want the content to do, outside of existing, measurement turns into the binary situation of yes we have a video/no we do not.

 And sometimes, the finished asset completely misses the mark.
 It kills the message.
 Videos end up rambling, and infographics bloat out of control.
 Organizations still publish it, even if they don’t like it, due to perceived sunk costs.
-THIS IS A TERRIBLE SITUATION.
+THIS IS AN UNPLEASANT SITUATION.

 Create with the message first, format second.Content creation plans MUST include a discussion of format.
 It should come early in the conversation.
 But only after you know your message, that thing you hope to convey.